Gouldilocks/Canvas-Grading-Script/README.md

-# Christian's Java Grading Script
+# Christian Gould's Java Grading Script

 ## Recent Updates

-OCTOBER 7, 2021
+### UPDATE VER 2.1 - OCTOBER 25, 2021
+- Update for support for Lab 4 grading

-### UPDATE VER 2.0
+### MAJOR UPDATE VER 2.0 - OCTOBER 7, 2021
+- Update for support for Lab 3 grading
 Currently, the update for canvas api integration has been added.
 If you choose not to use it, then ignore this and use the script like usual.
 This is how to use the new update:
 - You must get an api key from your canvas page.